stackabletech/openmetadata-dbt-demo/README.md

 > This repository is not meant for the general public, it is public because it may be helpful to some people and definitely serves an instructional purpose, but especially the justfile recipes and scripts in here can cause harm and delete data if not used with caution!

-A GitOps-managed Kubernetes demo that showcases the [Stackable Data Platform](https://stackable.tech/) alongside commonly used tools from the wider data ecosystem: OpenMetadata, dbt, Astronomer Cosmos, Lakekeeper, GarageFS, Kafka, and NiFi.
+A GitOps-managed Kubernetes demo that showcases the [Stackable Data Platform](https://stackable.tech/) alongside commonly used tools from the wider data ecosystem: OpenMetadata, Superset, dbt, Astronomer Cosmos, Lakekeeper, GarageFS, Kafka, and NiFi.

 The demo deploys a complete data lakehouse on Kubernetes, with TPC-H sample data flowing through dbt models in Trino, Iceberg tables managed by Lakekeeper, S3-compatible storage via GarageFS, and metadata governance through OpenMetadata — all orchestrated by Airflow and continuously deployed via ArgoCD.